Additive normal tempered stable processes for equity derivatives and power law scaling: The model

-It has been observed that LTS processes do not properly describe short and long maturities at the same time, while they allow an excellent calibration for a fixed maturity \citep[see, e.g.][Ch.14, and references therein]{Cont}.

-L\'evy normal tempered stable processes are pure jump models with independent and stationary increments.
-The key question is as follows: is it reasonable to consider stationary increments when modeling implied volatility?

-Jump stationarity is a feature that significantly simplifies the model's characteristics but it is rather difficult to justify {\it a priori} from a financial point of view.

-For example, a {\it market maker} in the option market does not consider the consequences of a jump to be equivalent on options with different maturities.
-He cares about the amount of trading in the underlying required to replicate the option after a jump arrival.
-Gamma is the Greek measure that quantifies the amount of this hedging and, generally, it decreases with time-to-maturity.
-The impact of such a jump on the hedging policy is inhomogeneous with option maturity.
-Although it can have a significant impact on short maturities, for options with long maturities, the delta-hedging replication changes slightly, even in the presence of a large jump.
-Hence, {\it a priori}, it is not probable that stationary increments can adequately model implied volatilities.

-For this reason, we would like to select a process that allows independent but non-stationary increments: i.e. an Additive process.
-The simplest way to obtain this modeling feature is to consider an Additive process with a characteristic function of the same form of (\ref{laplace_levy}) but with time-dependent parameters.
+As already discussed in the Introduction, LTS processes do not properly describe short and long maturities at the same time, while they allow an excellent calibration for a fixed maturity.
+For this reason, we would like to select a process that allows independent but non-stationary increments: i.e. an additive process.
+The simplest way to obtain this modeling feature is to consider an additive process with a characteristic function of the same form of (\ref{laplace_levy}) but with time-dependent parameters